mbphaghighi/NetShop/README.md

 # NetShop

-Develope a functional and multi-feature eCommerce web application with vanilla PHP, Javascript (jQuery), CSS and HTML.
+Develop a functional and multi-feature eCommerce web application with vanilla PHP, Javascript (jQuery), CSS and HTML.
 ## Getting Started

 Clone the project repository by running the command below if you use SSH